danielaparker/jsoncons/doc/ref/json_type_traits.md

 `member_nameN` - the name of a class data member.
 Class data members are normally modifiable, but may be `const` or `static const`, `const` or `static const` data members are one-way serialized.
 `getter_nameN` - the getter for a class data member
-`(identifierN,"serialized_nameN")` - an enum identifier and corresponding JSON name
+`(identifierN,serialized_nameN)` - an enum identifier and corresponding JSON name
-`(getter_nameN,"serialized_nameN")` - the getter for a class data member and corresponding JSON name
+`(getter_nameN,serialized_nameN)` - the getter for a class data member and corresponding JSON name
 `property_nameN` - the name of a class getter or setter stripped of its get or set prefix.
-`(getter_nameN,setter_nameN,"serialized_nameN")` - the getter and setter for a class data member, and corresponding JSON name
+`(getter_nameN,setter_nameN,serialized_nameN)` - the getter and setter for a class data member, and corresponding JSON name
 `base_class_name` - the name of a base class
 `derived_class_nameN` - a class that is derived from the base class, and that has a `json_type_traits<Json,derived_class_nameN>` specialization.